The hotel is built around a beautiful courtyard …

 Hansa Hotel: Our full report

-The oldest hotel in Swakopmund, the four-star Hansa Hotel, opened over a century ago, and has a good, central location in the town.
-During 2014 it has been undergoing refurbishment and restoration, with the aim of updating both its rooms and other more old-fashioned aspects of the building.
+The oldest hotel in Swakopmund, the four-star Hansa Hotel, opened over a century ago, and has a good, central location in this popular Namibian town.
+The hotel has been undergoing a programme of refurbishment and restoration since 2014, with the aim of updating both its rooms and other more old-fashioned aspects of the building.

 Guest accommodation at the Hansa consists of a mix of rooms, suites and family units:

 - 49 double or twin rooms are a good size with solid furnishings and an en-suite bath or shower room.
-Many were being refurbished when we visited in June 2014 and most of those we saw were brighter and more modern in feel than we’d expected.
-All are heated in winter and each has a phone, safe, satellite television, hairdryer and tea and coffee station.
-Some, but not all rooms have air conditioning, and the rest have fans, though as Swakopmund is generally cooler than much of the rest of the Namibia, this is rarely a problem.
-The garden rooms at the back have small fridges and some have balconies overlooking the garden.
+Many have been refurbished, and when we visited in October 2016 all the rooms on the second floor had been completed; these looked brighter and more modern in feel than we'd expected.
+All have underfloor heating and air conditioning, as well as a phone, safe, satellite television, hairdryer and tea and coffee station.
+The 17 garden rooms at the back of the hotel have balconies overlooking the garden.

-- 4 suites each have a separate lounge/bar area, in addition to the en-suite bedroom.
+- Four suites each have a large separate lounge/bar area, in addition to the en-suite bedroom.

-- 5 family units each have an adjacent second bedroom, suitable for children.
+- Five family units each have an adjacent second bedroom, suitable for children.

 Ideal length of stay: 2-3 nights